makinteract/baby-prompts/README.md

 ## Overview

-👉 The library allows you to easily create different prompt techniques (see [below](#prompt-techniques-examples)) and choose formatting output.
+👉 A NodeJS library that allows you to easily create different prompt techniques (see [below](#prompt-techniques-examples)) and choose formatting output.
 It also supports streaming and conversational history.

 A full list of examples is available [here](examples).